 The Cadet dinghy is sailed worldwide in 18 countries over 4 continents.
 World and European Championships are held regularly.
 The class has also produced a number of Olympic champions such as Rodney Pattisson.

-The Museum’s Cadet, Eddy, sail number 2279, was built in the 1960s by Burton-on-Trent dentist Eddy Hughes, from whom she derives her name.
+The Museum’s Cadet, Eddy, sail number 2279, was built in the 1960s by Burton-on-Trent dentist Eddy Hughes, from whom it derives its name.